Lowe’s Kids Workshop – Register NOW to Make FREE Bird Feeder on March 16th

-These take-home projects from Lowe’s Build and Grow are ones that both boys and girls (and maybe the adults too) enjoy!
-The kits are designed for kiddos 5 years old or older, but even younger siblings are able to join in on the fun with a little parental help.
-They’ll love adding the stickers!
+These workshops are designed to help your little ones learn DIY!
+These fun projects from Lowe’s Build and Grow Workshops are made so that both boys and girls (and maybe the adults, too) can enjoy them!
+The kits are designed for kiddos 4 years old or older, but even younger siblings are able to join in on the fun with a little parental help.